I am not a fan of lawns. At all. And neither should you be.

 - If you’re going to plant a “lawn,” use alternatives to nonnative grass that maintain themselves.
 Clover, creeping thyme, mint, and other ground-covering herbs and plants are good choices.
 Best of all, many of these alternatives are useful, low-maintenance, and edible!
 Keep in mind I’m writing for my own area (the mountains of the American Southeast), so check what’s native to your area.

 - Replace your lawn with garden space, preferably with native edible and pollinator plants.
 Let the bugs back into your space and save the bees!
-People argue that it takes more work to maintain a vegetable garden than a lawn, but I have two things to say in response to that: firstly, am I really spending more time pulling weeds, watering responsibly, and harvesting my useful plants than I am mowing, mowing, seeding, overwatering, mowing, poisoning, and mowing my lawn?
+People argue that it takes more work to maintain a vegetable garden than a lawn, but consider two things: am I really spending more time pulling weeds, watering responsibly, and harvesting my useful plants than I am mowing, mowing, seeding, overwatering, mowing, poisoning, and mowing my lawn?
 Secondly, if I am, indeed, putting in as much or more work maintaining a garden, I’m at least getting something out of it – vegetables, fruits, and the satisfaction of knowing that I grew that cucumber, and that tomato, and that pepper I’m biting into.
 A lawn will never rival that feeling.
 And I’m saving a buttload of money on my grocery bills.

 - Plant native trees.
 Check local ordinances and spacing and be smart about it.

 - If your city, area, or HOA forces you to have a lawn, get mad.
 Check the fine print and regulations.
 Write letters.
 Go to meetings and speak up.
 Get others together with you to fix the bad policies.
 The more people who speak out against a policy, the more likely the policy is to change.